impact-crater/impact-crater-core/README.md

 You should see the following structure.
 I will list the important files.

     my-mp-game/
-      index.html ------ Entry point for your game clients impact/ --------- You will need to unzip your impact directory here lib/
+      impact/ --------- You will need to unzip your impact directory here lib/
           plugins/
-            client.js - Plugin code to bootstrap clients for multiplayer. server.js - Plugin code to boostrap the server for multiplayer. server/
+            client.js - Plugin code to bootstrap clients for multiplayer. server.js - Plugin code to boostrap the server for multiplayer. public/
+        index.ejs.example ----- Template file for your game screen. server/
-        index.js ------ The bootstrap file to start impact in node
+        start.js.example ------ The file used to start the server. config.js.example ----- Setings for the server.

+For the server to function properly you will need to copy all `.example` files to their respective file names without the `.example`.
+Edit the files to suit your application.
+You can use the following linux command to find the `.example` files.

+    find . -name '*.example'

 Be sure you unzip your copy of impact over the my-mp-game/impact directory.
 If you can't unzip onto of the impact folder or merge into it, then simply copy the `lib/plugins` folder.
 Delete the impact directory and slide your real `impact` folder into place and paste the `lib/plugins`.